 #3.
 Filter Out Email Lists

 Make sure that an unsubscribe option is prominent in all of your emails.
-The unsubscribing must be done on the prior basis if the subscribers are no longer interested in receiving your emails.
+If your subscribers no longer wish to receive your emails, you must unsubscribe them in advance.

 #4.
 Only relevant email contents, please